Skip to main content

 }

-Having a mathematical certainty with a formal method is nice too, but what if the assertion are bugged, or preconditions are too constrained?
-You can only be sure of what you’ve implemented, not what you expect to have implemented
+Having a mathematical certainty with a formal method is nice too, but what if the assertions are buggy, or the preconditions are too constrained?
+You can only be sure of what you’ve implemented, not what you expect to have implemented.

 function floor(uint a, uint b) public returns(uint) {